zodb/zodbshootout/doc/index.rst

   platforms that have a warmup period (like PyPy's JIT).
 The default is 3.

+* ``--threads`` uses in-process threads for concurrency instead of multiprocessing.
+This can demonstrate how the GIL affects various database adapters under RelStorage, for instance.
+It can also have demonstrate the difference that warmup time makes for things like PyPy's JIT.

 .. command-output:: zodbshootout --help

 You should write a configuration file that models your intended